ton-blockchain/docs/docs/smart-contracts/fees.md

 By passing bit-string in the another form (builder instead of slice) we substantially decrease computation cost by very slight change in code.

 ### Inline and inline_refs
 By default, when you have funC function, it gets it's own `id`, stored in separate leaf of id->function dictionary and when you call it somewhere in program, searching of function in dictionary and subsequent jump occur.
 Such behavior is justified if your function is used from many places in the code and thus jumps allows to decrease size of the code (by storing function body one time).
-However if function is only used one or two times it is often much cheaper to declare this function as `inline` or `inline_ref`. `inline` modificator place body of the function right into continuation of the parent function, while `inline_ref` place function code into the reference (still jump to the reference is much cheaper than searching and jumping to dictionary entry).
+However if function is only used one or two times it is often much cheaper to declare this function as `inline` or `inline_ref`. `inline` modificator place body of the function right into the code of the parent function, while `inline_ref` place function code into the reference (still jump to the reference is much cheaper than searching and jumping to dictionary entry).

 ### Dictionaries
 Dictionaries in the TON are introduced as trees (DAGs to be precise) of cells.
 That means that if you search, read or write to dictionary, you need to parse all cells of according branch of the tree.
-That means that a) dicts operations are not fixed in gas costs (since size and number of nodes in the branch depends on given dictionary and given key); b) it is expedient to optimize dict usage by using special instructions like `replace` instead of `delete` and `add`; c) developer should be aware of iteration operations (like next and prev) as well `min_key`/`max_key` operations to avoid unneccessary iteration through whole dict
+That means that
+   * a) dicts operations are not fixed in gas costs (since size and number of nodes in the branch depends on given dictionary and given key)
+   * b) it is expedient to optimize dict usage by using special instructions like `replace` instead of `delete` and `add`
+   * c) developer should be aware of iteration operations (like next and prev) as well `min_key`/`max_key` operations to avoid unneccessary iteration through whole dict

 ### Stack operations
 Note that funC manipulate stack entries under the hood.
 That means that code